 The problem with handling your messages inside Facebook is that it can be a pretty clunky interface—especially if you have to manage dozens or even hundreds of conversations taking place at once.

-That’s why we created the “Live Chat” tool in ManyChat, which you can access on the left-hand side of your dashboard:
+That’s why we created the “Live Chat” tool in ManyChat, accessible on the left side of your dashboard:

 I’ll get into the specifics of how to use ManyChat’s Live Chat tool in just a minute.
 First, though, it’s important that you understand…